cwpearson/hugo-cwpearson/content/publication/20180628_pearson_iwoph.md

 publication = "International Workshop on OpenPower in HPC" publication_short = "IWOPH 2018"

-# Abstract and optional shortened version.
-abstract = "High-performance computing increasingly relies on heterogeneous systems with specialized hardware accelerators to improve application performance.
-For example, NVIDIA’s CUDA programming system and general-purpose GPUs have emerged as a widespread accelerator in HPC systems.
-This trend has exacerbated challenges of data placement as accelerators often have fast local memories to fuel their computational demands, but slower interconnects to feed those memories.
-Crucially, real-world data-transfer performance is strongly influenced not just by the underlying hardware, but by the capabilities of the programming systems.
-Understanding how application performance is affected by the logical communication exposed through abstractions, as well as the underlying system topology, is crucial for developing high-performance applications and architectures.
-This report presents initial data-transfer microbenchmark results from two POWER-based systems obtained during work towards developing an automated system performance characterization tool." abstract_short = ""

 # Does this page contain LaTeX math? (true/false)
 math = false